McCutchen’s 3-run HR in 9th gives Phillies 6-5 win over Nats

 TRAINER’S ROOM

-Nationals: Manager Dave Martinez did not have an update on RHP Stephen Strasburg (neck), who visited a specialist Monday.
+Nationals: Martinez did not have an update on RHP Stephen Strasburg (neck), who visited a specialist Monday.
 Strasburg hasn’t pitched since June 1 and had discomfort in his neck on July 21 after a 27-pitch bullpen.

 Phillies: RHP Zach Eflin will miss another start due to right knee tendinitis.
 Eflin, who last pitched on July 16, was not deemed ready after throwing a bullpen on Sunday. … Right-handed reliever Seranthony Dominguez, who missed last season following Tommy John surgery, is targeting a rehab assignment next week and could return to the majors in late August or September if all goes well.